-CAT 2019 Analysis by Career Launcher - Indian Institute of Management (IIM) Kozhikode will conduct CAT 2019 on November 24, 2019, Sunday, in two sessions, across the country.
-Careers360 will bring the analysis of CAT 2019 by Career Launcher experts.
-The first slot of the test will be conducted from 9 am to 12 noon and the timing for the second slot will be 2:30 PM to 5:30 PM.
-The experts will release the analysis of CAT 2019 for both forenoon and afternoon slots.
-As per the past year analysis by Career Launcher, the overall difficulty level of the test will higher than last year.
-Previous year as per the experts, an overall score of around 155 is likely to fetch 99 percentile.
+CAT 2019 Analysis by Career Launcher - Indian Institute of Management (IIM) Kozhikode conducted CAT 2019 on November 24, 2019, Sunday, in two sessions, across the country.
+Careers360 brings the analysis of CAT 2019 by Career Launcher experts.
+The first slot of the test was conducted from 9 am to 12 noon and the timing for the second slot was 2:30 pm to 5:30 pm.
+The experts released the analysis of CAT 2019 for both forenoon and afternoon slots.
+As per the past year analysis by Career Launcher, the overall difficulty level of the test was higher than last year.
+As per the experts the raw score of around 157- 160 can fetch 99% in slot 1 and raw score of 158-160 in slot 2 can fetch 99%.
 The Common Admission Test is the gateway to 20 IIMs and 100 other management schools in the country.
-Candidates appearing for the exam will be able to check the complete CAT analysis 2019 by Career Launcher in this article.Latest: Admit card for CAT 2019 released on October 23, 2019.
-IIM Kozhikode has released the workflow for CAT 2019.
+Candidates appearing for the exam will be able to check the complete CAT analysis 2019 by Career Launcher in this article.Latest: Download CAT 2019 result using your login credentials.

 Before moving ahead to know the details of CAT analysis 2019 by Career Launcher, let's take a look at the CAT 2019 exam pattern.

 Know Your Calling Chances from IIMs & other Top MBA Colleges, Eligibility & Cut-offs